PLEASE SUPPORT W42ST

 43rd Street Kids (corner of W43rd & 10th Ave)

 Both of my children went to 43rd Street Kids, a neighborhood co-op nursery school.
 The school is inside Manhattan Plaza and the kids get to take swim lessons weekly at the health club.
 I have fond memories of being the parent assistant and swimming with 8 three-year-olds and Shawn the swim coach.
 There’s a great community around that school.
 Plus, Alicia Keys went there!

 Trek (corner of W46th & 10th Ave)

 I’ve been going to this bike shop since it was Danny’s Bicycles.
 I was worried when it got bought by Trek, but it’s remained an excellent shop with a friendly staff.
 I’ve bought three bikes there and they’ve taken good care of me.
 Now if we can just get a bike lane on 10th Avenue so it’s easier to drop off my bike for tune ups!

 Hell’s Kitchen Free Store (corner of W45th & 9th Ave)

 We’re members of the local Buy Nothing Group on Facebook, but the Free Store has added another really great freecycling option for the neighborhood.
 I love taking my kids and dropping off things we no longer use and letting them pick out a new book or a toy.
 The best is when you see someone take something you just dropped off with a smile.

-I don’t know if it’s returning this summer, but in past years the free kayaking at Pier 96 has been a summer highlight for our family.
+The free kayaking at Pier 96 has been a summer highlight for our family.
 The Hell’s Kitchen skyline looks beautiful from out on the water.
 Such a great activity on a hot day.
 I’m looking forward to the renovation of Pier 97 as well.